Floer trajectories and stabilizing divisors: Transversality and compactness

 \begin{remark} {\rm (Crowded types)} Given a crowded type $\Gamma$, let $\Gamma'$ denote a type obtained by forgetting all but one marking on each maximal ghost component.
 Because of the (Product axiom), that forgetful map lifts to a map $\M_{\Gamma}(\ul{L},D) \to \M_{\Gamma'}(\ul{L},D)$.
 Thus $\M_\Gamma(\ul{L},D)$ is also smooth, although not of expected dimension.
 In particular this shows that if $\Gamma$ is a type with a non-transverse intersection, then $\M_{\Gamma}(\ul{L},D)$ is empty since $\M_{\Gamma'}(\ul{L},D)$ is. \end{remark}

-We say that a coherent collection $\ul{J} = (J_\Gamma)$ is regular if each $J_\Gamma \in {\cJ}^{\reg}_\Gamma(X,D)$ for each uncrowded type of stable trajectory of index one or two.
+The theorem above implies the existence of regular collections of perturbation data.
+We say that a coherent collection $\ul{J} = (J_\Gamma)$ is {\em regular} if each $J_\Gamma \in {\cJ}^{\reg}_\Gamma(X,D)$ for each uncrowded type $\Gamma$ of stable trajectory of index one or two.
 Since the set of types of stable trajectories with a given underlying stable strip is countable, the space of regular coherent collections is non-empty.

 \begin{remark} \begin{enumerate} \item {\rm (Extension to boundary divisors)} The results of Theorem \ref{main} hold for the moduli spaces $\M_\Gamma(\ul{L},\ul{D})$ when we add a pair of boundary divisors $(D_0,D_1)$ by an adaptation similar to that of \cite[Theorem 9.8]{cm:trans}.